sandstone-mc/sandstone/README.md

 ```js
 mcfunction('hello', () => {...})
 ```
 This line tells Sandstone we want to create a new mcfunction, called `hello`.
 We do not have to specify the namespace: here, the default namespace will be used.
-If you want, you can specify the namespace yourself.
+If you want, you can specify the namespace yourself, like you would in Minecraft: `mynamespace:hello`.
+Inside the curly brackets `{...}`, we will specify the commands we want to write inside this mcfunction.

 *For the moment, you cannot change the default namespace.*

-Inside the curly brackets `{...}`, we will specify the commands we want to write inside this mcfunction.

 ```js
   say('Hello world!')